freecycle/Translation/README.md

 ### Updating an existing translation

 Firstly, it's important that you have the latest version of any existing translation catalog and you update the catalog before you perform any additional translations.
 (Before creating a new one, make sure there isn't already a catalog for your language - for instance, "es.po", or "fr.po".)
-Note that this is the only file you'll likely ever need to change.
+Note that **this is the only file you'll likely ever need to change**.
 Never change any .pot files!

 Updating the translation catalog ensures that you receive any work performed by another translator, potentially saving duplicated work, and ensures that your po file reflects any changes in the software that have happened.
 As we change anything on the site, the translatable entries may also likely change.
 So you should get in the habit of updating your po file from the freecycle.pot file often.